tommyjanna/reconnect-usb-linux/README.md

-# reconnect-usb-linux
+# reconnect-usb-linux (WIP)
-A simple CLI that resets an attached USB without physically re-connecting a cable
+A simple CLI that resets an attached USB without physically reconnecting a cable.